eternalmoon1234/eternalmoon1234/README.md

 <img src="./assets/banner.png" />

 Hey there!
-I'm **Gautam**, a 14-year-old student, passionate about startups, and software.
+I'm **Gautam**, a 14-year-old student, passionate about startups, software, and open source.

 I've been building software for multiple years now, and have experience in various projects, including both open-source and for companies.
 My main focus is full-stack engineering, primarily in React.js, TypeScript, Express.js, and PostgreSQL, and also systems programming in Rust.
 I also have experience in mobile development, DevOps, and cloud technologies.